nithinmahendran/hackathon_kyr/README.md

 # Solution :

 ## Know Your Rights:
-an app which provides you details of all laws which provides them knowledge in any situations and can save yourself from not paying the extra fine as told by the officials for now we are focussing on motor vehicles
+An app which provides you details of all laws which provides them knowledge in any situations and can save yourself from not paying the extra fine as told by the officials
+For now we are focussing on motor vehicles.

 ## Advantages:
 Can have transperancy between the citizen and the offical and leads to less corruption